Tomicgun/Gravity-Waves-Analysis-Tool/Readme.md

 #### Known Errors
 1. If you get a Insecure/SSL error on chrome pleasse follow this [link](https://support.google.com/chrome/answer/2392709?hl=en&co=GENIE.Platform%3DDesktop) and its instrctuions
+2. If the UI looks cut offed or the buttons are cut off from the edge of the screen press ctrl +  or ctrl - to rezie the UI to proper proportions.

 #### How to submit a GitHub issue